EmanuelPutura/Keisatsu-cho/README.md

 - assign papers to reviewers automatically

 #### <a name="functional-chair"></a>2.2.2 Chair
-- submit basic conference information, such as conference name, URL, subtitles, main organiser's contact information
+- submit basic conference information, such as conference name, URL, subtitles, main organizer's contact information
 - set and modify the deadline for paper submission, paper review, acceptance notification, and the uploading of accepted paper (camera ready-copies)
 - set up topics of interest
 - make the final decision on accepting or rejecting a specific paper
 - assign an accepted paper to a specific conference session

 #### 2.2.3 Reviewer
-- specify the topics that falls into the area of expertise of the reviewer
+- specify the topics that fall into the area of expertise of the reviewer
 - bid for papers that they are interested in reviewing
 - indicate any conflict of interest
 - submit an evaluation of a paper that was assigned to the reviewer